jarviscanada/jarvis_data_eng_DevinSmith/core_java/stockquote/stockquote/README.md

 `Optional<T> findById(String id)`

+`Iterable<T> findAll()`

 The DAO's feature a findByID method, which checks the respective table based on the entry's ID to see if there is an entry that matches the ID.
 This is the implementation of READ.

-`Iterable<T> findAll()`
+There is also findAll which returns everything in the table.

 `void deleteById(ID id)`

+`void deleteAll()`

 Then there is a deleteByID and a deleteAll method for each DAO.
 These implement DELETE for the sql tables, deleting a single element by ID or deleting the entire tables contents, respectively.